 Press down on any of the socket ICs if it appears that they are not properly seated (the board should still be on an anti-static mat).
 Do not touch the bottom of the board.
 Remember, don't take any electronic device out of its protective bag until you are ready to actually install it into the computer case.
-If you don't discharge yourself and you zap the motherboard or adapter card, problems may not arise immediately because electrostatic discharge damage, unlike physical damage, causes the device to fail over time.
+If you don't ground yourself, you risk zapping the motherboard or adapter card.
+Subsequent problems may not arise immediately because electrostatic discharge damage, unlike physical damage, causes the device to fail over time.